+and variety of food meet their preferences while taking into account unpredictable variables.
 In recent years, most catering kitchens have transitioned to being operated by external companies with a high level of expertise in the field that focuses on maximizing efficiency and reducing waste.
 Moreover, the Covid-19 crisis has led to a change in how some caterers serve meals, and this has led to a reduction in waste.
-The Covid-19 crisis also led to the expansion of remote work in the economy 21, and to a reduction in the activity of workplace kitchens, which reduced the amount of waste.
+The Covid-19 crisis also led to the expansion of remote Hospitals Hotels 21.
+According to the Bank of Israel Report 2021: Remote Work by Employees, approximately 14% of work by employees was done remotely in 2021.